hyeonseung-yu/ArUco/README.md

 # ArUco
 ArUco detection android app.
 The app is implemented using OpenCV android camera helper library. `android.hardware.camera2` libary is indirectly used via JavaCamera2View class.
 Currently the app supports `DICT_6X6_250` dictionary for ArUco detection.
+APK file can be downloaded from [apk_file_link](./aruco_app.apk)

 # Build setting
 The current version is tested for Google Pixel 3a with the following build configuration.